-This shamelessly flattering review is probably the kind of shamelessly flattering review that would make Chrissie Hynde heave; but The Pretenders aren’t just ‘Special’ – they’re fucking incredible.
-Die hard fans and newbies were hooked on their timeless rock at their Hammersmith Apollo gig on Sunday night.
+This shamelessly flattering review is probably the kind of review that would make vocalist and guitarist Chrissie Hynde heave, but The Pretenders aren’t just ‘Special’ – they’re fucking incredible.
+Die hard fans and newbies were hooked on their timeless rock tunes at their Hammersmith Apollo gig on Sunday night.

-Entering the stage in a dazzling sequin blazer, Chrissie Hynde kicked off proceedings with ‘Alone’, the title track from The Pretenders’ latest album and an anthem that champions independence.
-Original drummer Martin Chambers smashed away on his kit in a vest that read “cocaine & caviar” and stood up front with Chrissie were the equally as cool bassist and guitarist.
-It didn’t just sound like pure rock and roll, it looked and felt like it too.
+Walking on to the stage in a dazzling sequin blazer, Chrissie Hynde kicked off proceedings with ‘Alone’, the title track from The Pretenders’ latest album and an anthem that champions independence.
+Original drummer Martin Chambers smashed away on his kit in a vest that read “cocaine & caviar”, while stood up front with Hynde were the equally as cool bassist and guitarist.
+It didn’t just sound like rock and roll, it looked and felt like it too.

-If fans weren’t dancing and cheering at the front with her, they were applauding her from a distance, and something which warranted a standing ovation was her mid-song take down of a fan filming the band.
-There were notices throughout the venue asking fans not to record the show on their smart phones, but several people ignored the request until Chrissie reprimanded an individual about ignoring the policy.
-She (quite rightly) reminded everyone that live music is about dancing and having a scrap, before reassuring security “if anything bad happens, you can sue me”.
+If fans weren’t dancing and cheering at the front with Hynde, they were applauding her from a distance, and something which warranted a standing ovation was her mid-song take down of a fan filming the band.
+There were notices throughout the venue asking fans not to record the show on their smart phones, but several people ignored the request until Hynde reprimanded an individual about ignoring the policy.
+She (quite rightly) reminded everyone that live music is about dancing and having a scrap, before reassuring security “if anything bad happens, you can sue me.”

-The band performed a double encore before closing the night with the inimitable ‘Brass In Pocket’, proving that The Pretenders are still as vital and adored now as they were in the beginning in 1978.
-If you ever get the chance to see them live, take it (and leave your smart phone in your pocket where it belongs).
+The band performed a double encore before closing the night with the inimitable ‘Brass In Pocket’, proving that The Pretenders are still as vital and adored now as they were in 1978.
+If you ever get the chance to see them live, take it – and leave your smart phone in your pocket where it belongs.

 The Pretenders latest album Alone is available now.